saneDG/beaver.nvim/README.md

 If you don't have specific need to view logs in Neovim, I recommend to check those other tools out.
 I've listed some of them at the bottom of this README.

+That being said, if you decide to try the plugin, leave some feedback and share your experience!

 ## Features
 - Fast and easy log file inspection
 - Watches file change and updates log buffer automatically